exoad/kira/specifications/LanguageSpecifications.md

 > binary system where
 > it is either the field is visible or not makes it not only easier, but gives more freedom to the programmer in
 > designing their APIs.

+### Internal Modifier

+When no modifier is used to denote visibility, it implies that the field is not visible anywhere else.
+Tl;dr, an internal visibility is mutually exclusive to public visibility.
+This is similar to other language's `private` keyword.

+When used within a class, it represents that the field is private and cannot be accessed outside of the class or from a child class.

 ## Null Safety